Tool Safety · 2–5 min talk

 Safety Reminders

-• Inspect blades before cutting.
+• Inspect the floor saw before use.

-• Use correct blade type for material.
+• Use the correct blade for the material.

 Ask the Crew